OccupationalTherapy.com Phone: 866-782-9924

 Let’s now delve into the design features and types of robots available on the market.
 I won't cover all the available options but will provide a broad overview to help guide your research if you're considering these systems for your clinic or hospital.

-In rehabilitation, there are two main types of robots: those focused on Activities of Daily Living (ADL) support and those designed for therapeutic purposes.
+There are two main types of robots in rehabilitation: those focused on Activities of Daily Living (ADL) support and those designed for therapeutic purposes.

 Figure 2 shows an example of an ADL support robot: the Myomo.